Known fraud attempts

 Loan fraud, PPI fraud and promises of rewards are frequent examples in the category of frauds involving advances.

 The victims are typically contacted by telephone /email or respond to advertisements which encourage them to make an advance payment for a loan, "Payment Protection Insurance" or a comparable financial reward.
 The caller often represents himself as an employee of legal chambers or a financial institution and informs you that you are the recipient of a large sum of money.
 Fake job advertisements and fraud relating to pets are further examples of such tricks.
-However, they ask for fees of several hundred euros for the preparation and provision of legal papers etc. It is proposed that these payments should be made with paysafecard prepaid codes.
+However, they also ask for fees of several hundred euros for the preparation and provision of legal papers etc. It is requested that these payments should be made with paysafecard PINs.
 In addition, urgency is used as an additional mechanism to exert pressure, in order to push the victim into giving an immediate reply.

 Do NOT accept such demands: this is fraud - credits will not be honoured!

-Block paysafecard code(s)
+Block paysafecard PIN(s)